-We are responsible for designing, implementing, operating, and maintaining effective controls within Flexential Corp.'s ("Flexential") Data Center and Cloud Operations Services system ("system") throughout the period November 1, 2020, to October 31, 2021, to provide reasonable assurance that Flexential's service commitments and system requirements relevant to security, availability, and confidentiality were achieved.
+We are responsible for designing, implementing, operating, and maintaining effective controls within Flexential Corp.'s ("Flexential") Data Center and Cloud Operations system ("system") throughout the period November 1, 2022, to October 31, 2023, to provide reasonable assurance that Flexential's service commitments and system requirements relevant to security, availability, and confidentiality were achieved.
 Our description of the boundaries of the system is presented below and identifies the aspects of the system covered by our assertion.

-We have performed an evaluation of the effectiveness of the controls within the system throughout the period November 1, 2020, to October 31, 2021, to provide reasonable assurance that Flexential's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability, and confidentiality (applicable trust services criteria) set forth in TSP section 100, Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
-Flexential's objectives for the system in applying the applying the applicable trust services criteria are embodied in its service commitments and systems requirements relevant to the applicable trust services criteria.
-The principal service commitments and system requirements related to the applicable trust services criteria are presented below.
+We have performed an evaluation of the effectiveness of the controls within the system throughout the period November 1, 2022, to October 31, 2023, to provide reasonable assurance that Flexential's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability, and, confidentiality (applicable trust services criteria) set forth in TSP section 100, Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy (AICPA, Trust Services Criteria).
+Flexential's objectives for the system in applying the applying the applicable trust services criteria are embodied in its service commitments and systems requirements relevant to the applicable trust services criteria are presented below.